-Bowls are way past “having a moment.”
-They’ve become a pillar of our lunches and dinners.
-Why?
-It’s simple: everything’s better in a bowl!
+Beyond just “having a moment”, bowls have become a pillar of our meals.
+Everything’s better in a bowl!
 (Nice knowing you, plates.)
-But seriously, the customizable combo of carbs, protein, veggies, and a drizzle of delicious sauce cannot be denied.
+The customizable combo of carbs, protein, veggies, and a drizzle of delicious sauce cannot be denied.
 True to form, this rendition is fully loaded.
-Buttery rice is topped with beef that’s glazed in a sweet and savory sesame-soy sauce, plus roasted carrots and a drizzle of creamy, spicy sriracha mayo.
+Buttery rice is topped with sweet and savory, sesame-soy sauce-glazed beef, plus sautéed carrots and a drizzle of creamy, spicy Sriracha mayo.
 One bite will have you totally bowled over.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 (Contains Sesame, Soy, Wheat)

 Not included in your delivery